Skip to main content

 Quick start guide

-Welcome to this tutorial in which we will guide you through runnig a simple simulation and getting results, using the Treble Acoustic Simulation Suite web app.
+Welcome to this tutorial in which we will guide you through running a simple simulation and getting results, using the Treble web app.

 1. Navigating the projects overview

 To open Treble, go to app.treble.tech.
-There, you’ll be presented with the home page.
-On the home page you see all of your projects and spaces.
+There, you’ll be presented with the home screen.
+On the home screen you see all of your projects and spaces.
 An example project is pre-loaded by default, featuring four pre-configured spaces to explore.

 2. Creating a simulation